Paradise (nightclub)

 Paradise is a gay nightclub in Asbury Park, New Jersey.
 It is known for its fundraisers and drag shows, most notable of which is the annual Miss Paradise pageant.
 The club is integrated with the Empress Hotel; both are owned by record producer Shep Pettibone.
-Paradise's 1999 opening is credited as one factor that improved Asbury Park's struggling economy and drew the LGBT community back to the city after a period of local unrest.
+Paradise's 1999 opening is credited as one factor that improved Asbury Park's struggling economy and drew the LGBTQ community back to the city after a period of local unrest.
 The venue is a popular Jersey Shore destination in the summer, and it has received praise for its welcoming atmosphere.
-After several months of closure due to the COVID-19 pandemic, Paradise reopened its outdoor pool and bar area in summer 2020.

 Description

 Paradise is located adjacent to the boardwalk in Asbury Park, New Jersey.
 The street outside the venue is adorned with a rainbow crosswalk.
 Managed by Joseph "JoJo" Crisci, the club is attached to the Empress Hotel and features a heated outdoor swimming pool.
 Inside, it is split into two principal spaces: the main room and the Copper Bar.
 Lisa Rose of NJ.com wrote that "[a]lthough the club is geared toward the gay community, the crowd is eclectic, not limited by sexual orientation or age".
 Most of its clientele are in their early 20s to late 50s.
 Paradise is known for its dance music, comedy events and fundraisers.
 It runs a number of weekly drag shows, including "Bitchy Bingo" and tea dances.